EdiFabric/EDIFACT.NET/README.txt

 Thank you for downloading EdiFabric's EDIFACT examples

-Go to https://support.edifabric.com/hc/en-us/articles/360000280532-Trial-EdiFabric-Examples for the web version of this README.

 1. Overview
 The examples are organized into different projects in two logical categories: by product feature and by message type.